RosettaCommons/documentation/rosetta_basics/scoring/MHCEpitopeEnergy.md

 While Propred remains a very useful epitope prediction tool, it is nearly 20 years old, and better/more sophisticated epitope prediction methods are now available.
 NetMHCII, the other predictor primarily supported by the ```mhc_energy_tools```, requires the use of an external executable to predict epitopes in a peptide.
 As such, it is much too slow for "on-the-fly" use with the packer.

 In order to compromise between having packer-speed epitope prediction and a state-of-the-art predictor, ```mhc_epitope``` supports the use of an external database that can be pre-computed with relevant peptides for your protein of interest.
 Because the peptide length is 15 residues, clearly a subset of all possible residues must be chosen, and only specific regions of the protein can be considered.
 We recommend that you use a PSIBLAST-generated PSSM to determine likely substitutions to consider, and generate a database containing all of those peptides using the provided ```db.py``` tool.
-Alternatively, hand-picked substitutions can be listed using a CSV format.
 In this way, you can target the hotspots in your protein using NetMHCII, and use Propred to score the rest of the protein.

+Alternatively, hand-picked substitutions can be listed using a CSV format, or a PSSM could be derived in another way.
+Virtually any sensible method of restricting design space (computational or experimental) could be appropriate, depending on your circumstance.
+The goal is to arrive at a subset of residue identities that are unlikely to "break" the protein during de-immunization.
+We recommend PSIBLAST as a general solution as it is applicable to any protein target, but it is by no means the only option.

 #### The combinatorial problem